 Air fryer instructions:

-This air fryer is inexpensive and works so well.
+This air fryer is inexpensive and works very well.
 There is no off-gassing of any smells, and it is so easy to use that my son uses it to reheat foods.
 I bought this accessories kit to fit in my air fryer, so I expect many more delicious gluten-free air fryer recipes in the future.

 Step 5: Preheat the air fryer for 5 minutes at 360º F, then cook the chicken rolls for 12-13 minutes.
-The actual cooking time will vary depending on how thick your chicken rolls are.
-Open the air fryer, turn the chicken over, and cook for an additional 5 minutes.
+The cooking time will vary depending on how thick your chicken rolls are.
+Open the air fryer, turn the chicken over, and cook for 5 minutes.

 Step 6: Remove the toothpicks.
 Serve hot.

 If you don’t have an air fryer, no problem!
-To bake these in the oven, preheat your oven to 350º F. Place the chicken in a greased 8x8 pan.
+To bake these in the oven, preheat your oven to 350º F. Place the chicken in a greased 8×8 pan.
 Spray oil over the chicken rolls and bake for 30 minutes.

 Cooked chicken breast should be firm to the touch but break apart easily when you try to shred it.
 Avoid overcooking the chicken, or it will be dry and flavorful.

 If you are like me, you enjoy a complete meal at least every once in a while.
 There are so many delicious sides to serve with chicken cordon bleu.
-Take a look at a few of these side dish ideas to try out.
+Take a few of these side dish ideas to try out.

 - Mashed Potatoes – The creaminess of the potato is a delightful flavor and texture with the chicken.

-- Kale Salad - You can opt for a fresh vegetable salad or go big with a gourmet-style salad.
+- Kale Salad – You can choose a fresh vegetable salad or go big with a gourmet-style salad.
 Either way, it works!

 - Roasted Vegetables – Brussels sprouts, carrots, broccoli, cauliflower, radish, or anything else you think sounds good is worth a try.